desanker/open-nap-master/manuscript.md

 1. The NAP-SDG iFrame

-2. The risk continuuum between drr, adaptation and loss and damage
+2. The risk continuum between drr, adaptation and loss and damage

 3. Developing a collection of systems for adaptation taking into account SDGs, Sendai Framework, urban systems and other relevant frameworks